luebken/container-patterns/module-container.md

 ## Related work

-In this field there is much prior and contemporary art.
+In this field there is much prior and contemporary art:

 * [The 12 Factor App](http://12factor.net/) a widely cited site describing how to write good PaaS applications.
 Initiated by Heroku.
 Many of these principles apply for containers as well.

 * Cloud native: In the past year the term "cloud native applications" has gained popularity.
 A good introduction can be found in the free ebook [Migrating to Cloud Native Application Architectures](http://pivotal.io/platform/migrating-to-cloud-native-application-architectures-ebook)

-[//]: # (TODO include cluster aware images once a post is up)
+The folks from [Deis](http://deis.io/) have coined the term [cluster aware image](https://twitter.com/gabrtv/status/676218070357032961).

 ## Properties of a module container